 Significant work for us to commit to in this moment is the practice of image description.
 Cooper Hewitt’s website hosts countless images—not only of the more than 210,000 objects in our collection, but also of events, programs, exhibition installations, and products sold at our museum store.
 For our online experiences to be equitable, each of these images must be described.
 Image descriptions are used by visitors navigating websites with assistive technology, or by anyone interested in exploring online content through another entry point.

 In the last few years, we’ve laid a foundation for this practice.
 We’ve raised internal awareness through trainings and provided image descriptions in our newsletters and on social media.
-We’ve kept up with our colleagues at Still, before we shifted to remote work during the pandemic, only a small percentage of images on our site had been described.
+We’ve kept up with our colleagues at peer museums and incredible artists who have led projects with similar goals.
+Still, before we shifted to remote work during the pandemic, only a small percentage of images on our site had been described.

 We had a simple premise: a group of staff would join the image description project; each week they would describe some images; and slowly, incrementally, we’d chip away at the 210,000-plus images.Skip over related stories to continue reading article